Last updated on 11th September 2023

 What are stretch goals?

 A stretch goal is a high effort yet high risk goal.
-It’s a goal that is perhaps a little bit too ambitious, hence the “stretch”.
+The difference between stretch and smart goals is that, with a stretch goal – you’re perhaps being a little TOO ambitious.
+Hence the “stretch”!

 It may surprise you to learn that stretch goals are rarely achieved.
-The aim isn’t necessarily to reach your stretch goal, because the goal itself should be almost impossible.
-If you do manage to achieve your stretch goal, of course the results will be exceptional.
+In fact, the aim isn’t necessarily to reach your stretch goal, because the goal itself should be almost impossible.
+If you do manage to achieve stretch goals, of course the results will be exceptional.

-But if you fall just short of your stretch goal, as many do, then you’ve still done really well – because the goal was so ambitious to begin with!
+But if you fall just short of your stretch goal, as many do, then you’ve still done really well – because you set such ambitious goals to begin with!

 It may sound like a strange concept and it’s definitely not for everyone, or every business.
 Stretch goals are best put in place by businesses that are performing well and are, in a word, “comfortable”.